Photo Viewer Interface

-- Along the top there is the Title bar showing the title of the current Photo map, the help icon and the total number of photos and photo groups in the map database are shown to the left.
+- Along the top there is the Photo map name bar showing the name of the current Photo map, the help ? icon and the total number of photos (blue box) and photo groups (green box) in the map database are shown to the left.

-- Below the Title bar on the left you see the Main menu that includes the Filtering on tags area and Search bar and a listing of all the Photo Groups available in the current Photo map.
+- Below the Photo map name bar on the left you see the Main menu that includes the Filtering on tags area and Search bar and a listing of all the Photo Groups available in the current Photo map.

-- the Filtering on tags area shows the current set of tags or sub-tags being used to filter the photos.
+- the Filtering on tags area will show the set of tags or sub-tags being used when filtering photo records.

 - the Search bar opens a tool that allows a search based on a combination of any or all of three ways:

 - the comment that may have been included when the photo was taken

 - location (distance from a selected point on the map)

 - Photo Groups may be stacked in alphabetical or date order and each group shows the date range of photos within the group.